 - 1/2 tsp kosher salt

 - Preheat water bath using immersion circulator to 129 degrees F.

-- While the steak is cooking, make the blue cheese gravy.
-In a medium sized saucepan, melt the butter over medium low heat.
+- After searing the steak, make the blue cheese gravy.
+In the same skillet, melt the butter over medium low heat.

 - Add the flour, whisk together, and cook for 2-3 minutes, whisking frequently.

 - Stir in the chicken stock and bring to a simmer.
 Simmer, whisking regularly, until mixture reaches desired consistency.